Araozu/misti-web/public/txt/en/docs/next/functions/lambdas.md

 }
 ```

-The following are optional in a lambda:
+The following types are optional, if we can be able to infer them:

 - The types of the parameters
 - The return type